Can I track my stimulus check? Yep. How to use the IRS Get My Payment app

-Get My Payment can also tell you if your money will arrive as a paper check or a prepaid debit card.
-(It's less likely you'll get your payment as a direct deposit to your bank account since the cutoff to sign up was mid-May.)
-The checks top out at $1,200 per person and vary based on your income.
+Get My Payment can also reveal if your money will arrive as a paper check or a prepaid debit card.
+In some cases, you might even get a direct deposit to your bank account if you signed up before the mid-May cutoff and have been experiencing a delay.
+After tracking your payment status with the IRS, you might also consider signing up for the US Postal Service app, which will notify you when your payment will arrive in the mail.

 If you tried to check your status when the IRS first launched the tool, but didn't get the answer you needed, you might want to give it a second chance.
 The IRS has made some changes since the portal's early days, to help fix some common problems people reported and provide more useful information.
 We'll explain how to use the site, including the details you should have on hand before you begin.